-- 2. If YOU terminate YOUR PLF coverage during this PLAN YEAR and return to PLF coverage later in this same PLAN YEAR: - a.
+2. If YOU terminate YOUR PLF coverage during this PLAN YEAR and return to PLF coverage later in this same PLAN YEAR:

+a.
 The extended reporting period granted to YOU under Subsection 1 will automatically terminate as of the date YOU return to PLF coverage;

-- b.
-The coverage provided under this Plan will be reactivated; and - c.
+b.
+The coverage provided under this Plan will be reactivated; and c.
 YOU will not receive a new Limit of Coverage or CLAIMS EXPENSE ALLOWANCE on YOUR return to coverage.

-Subsection 1 sets forth YOUR right to extend the reporting period in which a CLAIM must be made.
-The granting of YOUR rights hereunder does not establish a new or increased CLAIMS EXPENSE ALLOWANCE or Limits of Coverage, but instead merely extends the reporting period under this Plan which will apply to all covered CLAIMS made against YOU during the extended reporting period.
+The granting of an extended reporting period does not establish a new or increased CLAIMS EXPENSE ALLOWANCE or Limits of Coverage, but instead extends the reporting period under this Plan which will apply to all covered CLAIMS made against YOU during the extended reporting period.
 The terms and conditions of this Plan will continue to apply to all CLAIMS that may be made against YOU during the extended reporting period.
-This extended CLAIMS reporting period is subject to other limitations and requirements, which are available from the PLF on request.